-The Social Protection Assessment of Results and Country Systems (SPARCS) is an inter-agency initiative that aims to improve the performance of Social Protection and Labor (SP&L) systems by creating an “open source” platform for collaboration, based on defining and assessing key system metrics and outcomes.
+The Inter Agency Social Protection Assessment Tools aim to improve the performance of Social Protection and Labor (SP&L) systems by creating an “open source” platform for collaboration, based on defining and assessing key system metrics and outcomes.

 Each assessment is based on:

 2) A Standardized Assessment Instrument

 The Country Reports are the result of data analysis and dialogue with stakeholders to produce an assessment across objectives and an outline of policy options and recommendations.

 These are designed as a collaborative set of tools to track progress over time, not for ranking.

 The tools are designed as a multi-year, programmatic platform for global collaboration.
 A central element is the establishment of strong links across governments, donor agencies, experts and key stakeholders working on social protection & labor operations and policy.

 The tools and data will be publicly accessible and available for broad application.Partners interested are invited to collaborate in the development and country applications of instruments, including in taking a leadership role in developing instruments, in financing knowledge generation and in knowledge sharing.